COME OUTSIDE & PLAY...

 COME BEACHCOMBING WITH ME!

-As adults, many of us beachcomb for the pocket treasure but also because it offers us a walking meditation in nature.
-We comb for adventure and the sheer exhilaration that comes from scaling cliffs, paddling kayaks or flying small planes in order to reach and explore remote shorelines.
-We comb for companionship, making friends with beachcombers locally and far afield, from swapping stories and beach treasures, and going on far-flung combing expeditions with them.
+As adults, many of us beachcomb for the thrill of finding special pocket treasures.
+We beachcomb because it offers us a walking meditation in nature.
+We comb for adventure and the exhilaration that comes from scaling cliffs, paddling kayaks or flying small planes to explore remote coastal areas.
+We comb for companionship, befriending other beachcombers swapping stories, favorite beaches, beach treasures, and sometimes even going on combing expeditions together.

 PLEASE NOTE: Images are copyrighted and cannot be reproduced without the written permission of Dr. Ritterbush or Megan Elyse Lloyd.